October 15 is the Memorial of St. Teresa of Avila

-Hello, welcome to Monsignor Doyle Chaplaincy page.
+Hello, Welcome to Monsignor Doyle Chaplain Space

 I’m Miss Janet Goncz, and I’m School Chaplain.
 People often ask what it means to be a Chaplain.
 Hopefully as you scroll around this page you will get a good idea of what a school chaplain can offer.
+Things are a little different right now because of all the Covid-19 protocols in place.
+Even with masks and physical distancing we still can build up God’s kingdom right here and right now!!!

 Monsignor Doyle is a Catholic school, committed to Gospel values.
 One of the central beliefs of Christianity is that Jesus is not just a historical figure who had some really good ideas about how to live, but that He rose from the dead and is present and alive within His people as the Christ, the Son of God.
 Christ’s presences is felt and celebrated in all aspects of this high school community.